 (a) When submitting to the Attorney General a representative sample of the information being withheld, the representative sample should include:

 (1) at least one exemplar of each type of information that faithfully represents the responsive information; and

 (2) at least one exemplar of information subject to each exception asserted in briefing to the Attorney General.

 Each U. T. institution and U. T. System Administration must maintain a publicly-accessible website that explains how the public can make a public information request.

 Sec.
 12 Requests from Legislators and Other Governmental Offices.

-12.1 System Administration Notice to Vice Chancellor for Governmental Relations.
-The Vice Chancellor and General Counsel shall notify the Vice Chancellor for Governmental Relations when System Administration receives requests for public information from members of the Legislature or other governmental offices.
+12.1 U. T. System Administration Notice to Vice Chancellor for Governmental Relations.
+The Vice Chancellor and General Counsel shall notify the Vice Chancellor for Governmental Relations when U. T. System Administration receives requests for public information from members of the Legislature or other governmental offices.